 I offer three arguments in support of responsibilism.
 First, I appeal to would-be permissivists about rationality, arguing that certain responsibilist forms of permissivism fare better than other, more standard forms of permissivism in handling the major objections to permissivism.
 Second, I argue that the most plausible meta-normative story about the source of epistemic rationality’s normativity supports responsibilism.
 Finally, I offer a two-part argument for the claims that (i) we sometimes encounter cases of “epistemic underdetermination,” where there is not just one rational attitude for us to take toward some proposition, and (ii) a responsibilist story is attractive in light of such cases.

-I have published on moral testimony and understanding (see my Publications page for details).
-I've argued that understanding, conceived as affectively and motivationally rich, is an important desideratum when it comes to moral belief.
+I have published on moral and religious testimony and understanding (see my Publications page for details).
+In "Moral Testimony: A Re-conceived Understanding Explanation," I've argued that understanding, conceived as affectively and motivationally rich, is an important desideratum when it comes to moral belief.
 Understanding is also importantly in tension with deferring to testimony, since settling a question by deferring to testimony can discourage us from coming to a deeper appreciation and understanding of the issue for ourselves.

-In an additional in-progress draft, I extend these claims in two ways.
+In "Disagreement, Testimony, and Religious Understanding," I extend these claims in two ways.
 First, I argue that understanding is also an important desideratum for religious belief.
 Second, I explore relationships between appropriate responses to testimony and appropriate responses to disagreement, suggesting that understanding is also importantly in tension with altering one’s beliefs in the face of disagreement.

 I intend to to build on these papers both by exploring the diachronic burdens of testimony and disagreement in moral and religious domains - obligations to re-think one's views, invite further conversations, inquire into an interlocutor's reasons, etc - and also by considering the ethical value of states of understanding.